Angel Wings (Khrusty)- Recipe

 - Powdered sugar

-- Use a rolling pin and roll out the dough very thin, 1/8 inch thick or slightly thinner.
+- Use a rolling pin, roll out the dough very thin, paper thin.

-- Use pizza cutter, and cut 1 inch wide slices, then cut these into 3 inches long pieces.
+- Use pizza cutter, and cut 1 inch wide strips, then cut these into 3 inches long pieces.

-- Make a lengthwise slid in the middle of each of the 1 x 3 inch pieces, leaving at least ¼ inch from each end.
+- Make a lengthwise slit in the middle of each of the 1 x 3 inch pieces, leaving at least ¼ inch from each end.

-- Pull one end through the slid, to form a twist.
+- Pull one end through the slit, to form a twist.

-- Heat the oil to about 200 degrees (to test the oil, drop in one piece of dough, and if it starts to sizzle, the oil is ready).
+- Heat the fat to about 200 degrees F (to test it, drop in one piece of dough, and if it starts to sizzle, the temperature is ready.

-- Fry for one minute on one side.
+- Fry for one minute or less on one side.

-- Turn them over (I use a fork), and fry on the other side for another minute.
+- Turn them over (I use a fork), and fry on the other side until light golden color.

-- Using tongs, remove golden fried angel wings onto a platter lined with paper towel, to absorb any excess oil.
+- Using tongs, remove angel wings onto a platter lined with paper towels, to absorb any excess fat.

 - Cool them completely.